There are many different types of affiliates, this article will help you choose and understand which type of affiliate you are.

 The below affiliate types will help you decide which primary traffic channel best suits you.

-To edit the Primary Traffic Channel in your account, you can do so by going to Account > Traffic Sources, at the top of the page you will find a dropdown with a list of the different affiliate types you can choose from.
+To edit the Primary Traffic Channel in your account, you can do so by going to Settings > Traffic Sources, at the top of the page you will find a dropdown with a list of the different affiliate types you can choose from.
 Once selected, please hit Save.

 A comparison shopping website, sometimes called a price comparison website, comparison shopping agent, or comparison shopping engine is a vertical search engine that shoppers use to filter and compare products based on price, provider and other comparable measures.